edoktay/msir/README.md

 ## Requirements
 * The codes have been developed and tested with MATLAB 2020a.
-* The code tsir_test_ss.m requires ssget MATLAB interface for testing the algorithm on matrices in SuiteSparse collection.
+* tsir_test_ss.m requires ssget MATLAB interface for testing the algorithm on matrices in SuiteSparse collection.
 * The codes require Cleve Laboratory to perform half precision computations and Advanpix Multiprecision Computing Toolbox for extended precision computations.
 A free trial of Advanpix is available for download from https://www.advanpix.com/.